apache/ftpserver/distribution/README.txt

-The Apache Incubator FtpServer project team is proud to announce the release of Apache Incubator FtpServer, version 1.0-M1-incubator.
+The Apache FtpServer project team is proud to announce the release of Apache FtpServer, version 1.0-M2

 The Apache FTP Server is a 100% pure Java FTP server.
 It's designed to be a complete and portable FTP server engine solution based on currently